sickmartian/CalendarView/README.md

 ```

 ### In Action
-This library powers the [Trackendar App that you can find on Google Play](https://play.google.com/store/apps/details?id=com.sickmartian.calendartracker) download it to see it in a production scenario
+This library powers the [Trackendar app that you can find on Google Play](https://play.google.com/store/apps/details?id=com.sickmartian.calendartracker) download it to see it in a production scenario

-Alternatively just clone the repo and submodule using
+Alternatively just clone the repo and submodule using:

 `git clone --recursive https://github.com/sickmartian/CalendarView.git`